openhab/openhab-docs/developers/development/bindings.md

 This will ensure that everyone uses the same libraries for e.g. JSON and XML processing or for HTTP and websocket communication.

 _Note:_ Currently Eclipse SmartHome and openHAB use different license texts.
-The skeleton templates refers to SmartHome, while it should refer to openHAB.
+The skeleton template refers to SmartHome, while it should refer to openHAB.
 To compile a new openHAB binding without errors, you have to perform the following additional steps:

 - run `mvn -pl :<binding artifactId> license:format` in the root folder of your local Git repository (see [coding guidelines A.2](guidelines.html#a-code-style))